 Written by Lucia Del Vecchio

-Covers bands, tribute acts, and celebrity impersonators: improbable careers, or lucrative career paths?
+Covers bands, tribute acts, and celebrity impersonators: improbable careers, or lucrative career paths? (pictured above: The Business)

 In the world of performance, it’s unlikely you can find someone who sets out with the sole goal of performing the oeuvre of other artists, or even impersonating the artists themselves.
 Yet somehow, local music spots regularly have tribute bands on their schedules, impersonators can be found for hire outside of Las Vegas, and most of us remember that covers band at the wedding that could really, really play, and even got the people who don’t normally dance to kick off their shoes and join the party.